Booking and Planning a Special Event

 - Complete payment of all fees

-**One person must be responsible for the entire application process.
+** One person must be responsible for the entire application process.
 For example, the person who signs the permit application must be the same person who signs the contract.
 This person is required to be at the event.
 They will be considered the event coordinator. **

 1. Review all of the steps of the process below.

 2. Contact the Reservations Supervisor at SpecialEventPermit@ebparks.org to see if the date and park of choice is available.
 (Encouraged to do one year in advance and at least 90 days prior for new events)

-3. New events must provide a written event proposal including the following key information:
+3. Events must provide a written event proposal including the following key information:

 - Requested date(s)